sanalpanicker-zz/JSONQuery_Generator/README.md

 Test cases can be run by going to the root and running - Karma Start

-## Improvements that can be done in had more time
+## Improvements that could be done if I had more time

-1)The Query generation can add delete and add button to give more flexibity to rule and group creation 2)More detailed test cases could be written
+1)The Query generation can add delete and add button to give more flexibity to rule and group creation.
+2)More detailed test cases could be written
-3)Error handling and validations could be more graceful and detialed 4)Could have a responvie UI.
+3)Error handling and validations could be more graceful and detailed 4)Could have a responvie UI.